therahuljha/WSU-VVO-app/docs/source/hosted_applications/viz.rst

 Adding an event
 ----------------

-* Since we are running the restoration application, a fault event is required to trigger the application.
-Before proceeding, an event file is required.
+* Since we are running the VVO application, we are checking if a legacy device is not in service how the application perform.
+So, before proceeding, an event file is required.
 There are several ways to add event in the test feeder.
 Here, we use the upload option and use the following JSON file.

 .. code-block:: bash